Am I a Candidate? – Dr. V. Kuzinkovas

 Although BMI does not specifically illustrate an individual’s percentage of body fat, it is a helpful tool for categorizing overall body weight according to accepted standards.
 For instance, a person with a BMI of 40 is considered morbidly obese.
 However, someone with a BMI lower than 40 may still suffer from morbid obesity if he or she also has at least one serious co-morbid disease or health condition.

-To calculate BMI, individuals can divide their weight (in kilograms) by their height (in square meters).
+To calculate BMI, individuals can divide their weight (in kilograms) by their height (in square meters), or they can use our helpful BMI calculator.

 In general, the following BMI ranges correspond to the following weight categorizations: